SuperZooper3/vibe-bingo/README.md

 ---

-Made with 💜 for the SE Society community.
+Made with 💜 for the SE Society community by Cursor (I  did not write any of this code lmfao).
 Ready to bring some vibe to your next event! 🚀